 And I need my dad.

-Backed by prison and prisoner interest groups and childrens charities.
+Backed by prison and prisoner interest groups and childrens organizations.
 Contains wholly original material and insights.
 Linked to public events and initiatives.
 To be used in education and training.

 (Waterside Press, 2015).
 She specialises in research surrounding mothering in and after prison and families affected by imprisonment.
 Ben Raikes is a Senior Lecturer in Social Work at Huddersfield University.
 He also works at the Centre for Applied Childhood, Youth and Family Research.
-He has experience as a social worker and probation officer.
-Additionally, he runs writing groups in prisons and is a co-founder of the International Coalition for Children with Incarcerated Parents (INCCIP).
+Ben has experience as a social worker and probation officer.
+He runs writing groups in prisons and is a co-founder of the International Coalition for Children with Incarcerated Parents (INCCIP).